Research |

 ||

 This research explores how export diversification interacts with macroeconomic shocks by investigating how a country's response to aggregate shocks is impacted by its level of export diversification.
 This is done through the lens of a version of the Melitz (2003) model, which is calibrated to five European countries and is solved quantitatively.
 The welfare effect of shocks to the balance of payments, production fixed costs, and domestic productivity is amplified by export diversification, while the effect of shocks to trade costs, foreign population, entry fixed costs, and foreign productivity is dampened by export diversification.
 The amplification of shocks, in particular, is a novel finding as the literature generally finds export diversification reduces macroeconomic volatility.
 The channel for it is how firms' reallocation of sales between domestic and export markets in response to the shock interacts with export diversification.
-The Determinants of FDI Reinvestment RatesOpen Economies Review (forthcoming)
+The Determinants of FDI Reinvestment RatesOpen Economies Review, 36, pp.431-65, 2025

 Profits accruing to foreign-owned firms can either be repatriated to the origin country or reinvested in the host country.
 Using bilateral country-level FDI earnings flow data, this paper empirically investigates what determines how much is reinvested in a given country.
 Panel data regressions are estimated on OECD country pairs for the time period 2005-2020 with origin and host country fixed effects.
 Macroeconomic conditions, institutional factors, agency problems, taxation, and global economic factors are considered as explanatory variables.
 Lagged independent variables are used as instruments in a 2SLS specification.
 The main finding is that geographical distance and the world GDP growth rate reduce reinvestment rates, while a shared legal origin increases them.
 Seasonality and Consumer ConfidenceBulletin of Economic Research, 76(3), pp.813-21, July 2024